MichaelWehar/Propositional-Theorem-Enumerator/README.md

 - See informal write-up on related independent study at University at Buffalo: http://michaelwehar.com/documents/independent_study.pdf

-- See branch for probabilistic theorem enumeration and propositional theorem prover benchmarks: https://github.com/MichaelWehar/Propositional-Theorem-Enumerator/tree/Generating-Benchmarks
+- See this branch for probabilistic theorem enumeration and tautology benchmarks: https://github.com/MichaelWehar/Propositional-Theorem-Enumerator/tree/Generating-Benchmarks

 # Background